 The primary objective of the survey is to obtain the views of all employees of the federal Public Service about their workplaces.
 The information will allow managers and employees to initiate concrete actions in their own department, and where warranted, across the Public Service.

-The survey results will be used to develop actions at the level of the department, sector or branch and ultimately at the work unit level.
-The results would also serve as input to the future corporate management agenda.
-The survey will provide a baseline against which future progress in renewing the workplace can be measured.
+The survey results are used to develop action plans at the level of the department, sector or branch and ultimately at the work unit level.
+The results also contribute to the future corporate management agenda.
+The survey will provide a foundation for which future progress in renewing the workplace can be measured.

 Data sources and methodology